syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ## Editor styling

-You can style the elements of the editor view by setting values to the in-built keys of the editor view in the resource dictionary.
+To apply styles to the elements of the editor view, set values to the in-built keys of the editor view in the resource dictionary.

 <table>
 <tr>